michaelbarton/auto-qc/auto_qc/MANUAL.md

 ### THRESHOLD FILE

-The threshold file specifies the QC criteria for pass or fail.
-This is a YAML format dictionary contains two fields `metadata` and `thresholds`.
+The threshold file specifies the QC criteria or business logic to make a pass or fail based on the fields and metrics in the data above file.
+The threshold file is a YAML/JSON dictionary contains two fields `version` and `thresholds`.
 These fields are defined as:

-- **metadata** - This contains any metadata that you wish to associate with your threshold file.
-The field `metadata/version/auto-qc` is mandatory and is checked by auto-qc to determine if the QC threshold syntax matches that of the version of auto-qc according to [semantic versioning][semver].
+- **version** - This field is checked by auto-qc to determine if the QC threshold syntax matches that of the version of auto-qc being run according to [semantic versioning][semver].
+For the current version of auto-qc this should be `3.0.0`.
+If the `version` field is out of date, e.g. `2.x`, then auto-qc will fail.

-- **thresholds** - This field should contain an array of [s-expressions][sexp].
-Each s-expression is a list defining a single QC threshold.
-The format of each threshold is:
+- **thresholds** - This field should contain a list of dictionaries, where each dictionary is a business logic rule that should be evaluated against the data.
+The threshold dictionaries are defined in the following section.

-  - **metadata dictionary** - A dictionary with metadata fields for the QC threshold.
-The required fields are: `name`, `fail_msg` and `pass_msg`, with an optional `tags' field.
-The description of each of these fields
-    are:
+### EVALUATION RULES

+Each evaluation rule dictionary contains:

-    - **name**: A unique name describing the QC entry.
+- **name**: A unique name for this business rule.

-    - **fail_msg**: The message to return when this entry QC entry fails.
+- **fail_msg**: A message to generate f this entry QC entry fails.
 Python string interpolation can be used to customise this message with values from the data file.

-    - **pass_msg**: The message to return when this entry QC entry pass.
+- **pass_msg**: A message to generate if this entry passes.
 Python string interpolation may also be used to customise this message with values from the data file.

-    - **fail_code**: An ID for the kind of failure identified if this entry does not pass QC.
-The list of failure codes is returned in the JSON output with the `--json-output` flag.
+- **fail_code**: An ID for the kind of failure identified if this entry evaluates to fail.
+The list of failure codes is returned in the JSON output with the flag.

 - **tags**: A optional list of tags for the QC entry.
-These tags are returned in the JSON output and can be used to organise the QC entries.
+These tags are returned in the JSON output if `--json-output` is used.
+These have no effect on the evaluation of the tool, but can be useful for downstream processing of the generated JSON output.
+E.g. process the failures and group by tags.

+- **rule**:

   - **operator** - An operator to test the QC value.
 This may be mathematical comparison operators such as 'greater_than' or Boolean operators such as 'AND'.
 The list of allowed operators is described in the section below.

   - **analysis value** - The value from the data file that should be tested.
 The colon ':' indicates that this a reference to a value in the